Do you need homeowners insurance?

 How long are home insurance policies in effect?

-Most policies are for 12 months and renew annually.
+Most policies are for 12 months and renew annually, but you can change home insurance companies at any time.

 How do I pay for home insurance?